MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_09a-Implement_Web_Apps.md

     | Instance count | **1** |
     | Cool down (minutes) | **5** |

-    >**Note**: Obviously these values do not represent a realistic configuration, since their purpose is to trigger autoscaling as soon as possible, without extended wait period.
+    >**Note**: Obviously these values do not represent a realistic configuration, since their purpose is to trigger autoscaling as soon as possible, without an extended wait period.

 1. Click **Add** and, back on the App Service plan scaling blade, specify the following settings (leave others with their default values):